Hjkim118/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 It was working in /lecture1/messages directory before the command was written and after executing the code, it moved to /home directory.
-The cd command puts the user in the home directory so it moves me to /home from /lecture1/messages directory.
+The cd command without arguments puts the user in the home directory so it moves me to /home from /lecture1/messages directory.
+This was not an error.

 ```
 [user@sahara ~]$ cd lecture1